 Allow yourself 3-5 days to complete this step.

 Review the pros and cons of the role and if this role will put you one step closer to your dream role.

 Step 2.
 Do you have the skills for the role you’re interested in?

 If this is a role at your current company, set-up a meeting with your manager to discuss the skills you will need for that next role.
-If this is a role outside of your company you will need to use the job advert to see if you have the skills needed.
+If this is a role outside of your company, you will need to use the job advert to see if you have the skills required.

 Timeline for completing this step will depend on what skills you may need to learn.

-This step may require you to obtain a certification and or additional training depending or the role and or obtaining a degree.
+This step may require you to obtain certification and or additional training depending or the role and or getting a degree.

 Step 3.
 Get an Accountability Partner/Mentor

 It’s now time to start to build a network of support to make sure you stay on course with your career plan.